Define the Structure

 The Quest Log

 In the game, the text you see on the character screen, in the “Quests” tab, is called the quest log.
-Each quest is composed of several stages, where each stage has an assigned internal integer value.
-As the player progresses in a quest, their progress will be represented by which of these stages that the player has reached.
+Each quest is composed of several stages, each with an assigned internal integer value.
+As the player progresses in a quest, their progress will be represented by which of these stages the player has reached.

 Looking at the flowchart for the quest, each box will be represented by roughly one quest stage.